taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Jheri: **"Wait, you want me to perform *surgery* on you?
 In my *room*?
 Are you crazy??"**

 Asoka, who has been kneeling to help Min, turns, still on her knees, and clasps her hands in a begging position towards Jheri.
-Asoka's face mask morphs: "Please, use the LAM!"
+Asoka's face mask morphs: "Please use the LAM!"
 Rhee, practically in tears out of worry for Min, also assumes a kneeling, pleading position.

-Rhee: **"Please, she won't go to anyone else!"**
+Rhee: **"Please, she won't see anyone else!"**

 Jheri goes utterly pale and stares at Asoka, shocked.

 Jheri: **"The LAM...how do *you*...??"**

-Asoka's face mask: "I'm sorry...Zalo..."
+Asoka's face mask: "I'm sorry :( Zalo..."

 Jheri immediately snaps out of her shock and into fury.